Dynamic Woods

 2023 is a year of renewed focus for Dynamic Woods with the launch of their own website, a new classroom space, a new woodland management plan, and a renewed effort to engage with the surrounding community.
 The aim in long term is to provide not only an attractive area to get back to nature but ensure the survival of biodiversity.

-You can learn more about Dynamic Woods journey here.
+You can learn more about the Dynamic Woods journey here.